Thefuzzerz/Project-6-Mineral-Catalog/README.md

  The database is included completed.
 The database was created from the JSON file through the initialize function in models.py.

  Testing was completed and the coverage file included in the repository.

+ No superuser was created as entries were created in batch and individual model adjustment not required.